 In addition to his parents, he was predeceased by his daughter Darlene Slocum; sisters Beverly Mufford and Barbara Panek.
 He is survived by his loving wife of 65 years, Mary; son Danny W. (Dora Leader) Shuler; daughters Debbie (Bob) Taylor, Deanne Shuler; grandchildren Sean Robertson, Jenni Nenni, Sonya (Andrew) Martino, Danielle (Jeff) LaMartina, Jill (Aaron) Barnes, Danny (Janelle) Shuler, Joanna Taylor, Jonathan Taylor, Daniel Taylor, James Moses III, Kolton Kuek;17 great-grandchildren; 2great-great-grandchildren and several nieces, nephews and cousins.

-Bill’s Celebration of Life Service will be held at a day and time to be announced.
-Memorials may be made to West Barre United Methodist Church, 5377 Eagle Harbor Rd., Albion NY 14411.
+Bill’s Celebration of Life Service will be held on Saturday April 10, 2021 at 3pm at West Barre United Methodist Church, 5377 Eagle Harbor Rd., Albion NY 14411.
+There are transmitters in the parking lot of the church for those people that are not comfortable coming into church.
+Memorials may be made to the church.
 Arrangements were entrusted to the Christopher Mitchell Funeral Homes, Inc. Albion.

 We invite you to contact us at any time if you have questions, comments or concerns.
 We are happy to assist you in anyway we can and are available 24 hours a day, 7 days a week, 365 days a year.